Contact Us for a Free Consultation (213) 542-0979

 • Three to five years of DUI probation.

-Once you come in and meet with me, we go over your specific circumstances, talk about it, and when you leave the office, you're going to feel much more in control and better, and you'll have an idea of what you're looking at depending on a lot of different factors.
+Once you meet with me, we discuss your specific circumstances.
+When you leave the office, you'll feel much more in control and better, and you'll have an idea of what you're looking at depending on many different factors.

 Second Offense DUI